 And there was also Fred Foy.

-There’s a legend for you.
-Starting back when I was in my teens he was the announcer at WXYZ in Detroit saying “A fiery horse with the speed of light, a cloud of dust, and a hearty, ‘Hi!
+Now there’s a legend for you.
+Starting back when I was in my teens he was the announcer at WXYZ in Detroit saying, “A fiery horse with the speed of light, a cloud of dust, and a hearty, ‘Hi!
 Yo!
 Silver!’
 The Lone Ranger!”

 I’m a movie co-star.